 We perform several tests to assure a causal interpretation for our results.
 These results can be divided into a set of placebo tests and a set of robustness tests.
 First, we use placebo locations to show that the main results are specific to gradients of proximity to Macon County, Alabama.
 Second, we use placebo populations to demonstrate that the main results for both utilization measures and mortality rates do not obtain when we estimate the baseline equations on younger population samples, namely children aged 1-9.
 We also show in these placebo population results that neither black women nor white men show the same geographic patterns of mortality divergence after 1972.
-Third, we test the robustness of our estimates by incorporating the two alternative proxies for treatment intensity, migration rates from Alabama and local black newspaper distribution, and demonstrate that these proxies produce similarly signed and statistically significant estimates.
-We also show that our results are robust to modifications of the geographic proximity treatment variable, to incorporating additional fixed effects, to controlling for distance to other Southern locations and to population weighting (in the mortality results).
+Third, we test the robustness of our estimates by incorporating migration as an alternative measure and demonstrating similarly signed and statistically significant estimates.
+We also show that our results are robust to modifications of the geographic proximity measure, to incorporating additional fixed effects, to controlling for distance to other Southern locations and to population weighting (in the mortality results).
 We describe each of these tests in turn below.